kannans89/ES6Repo/07_ES6_Symbols/07_Symbol.md

 const mySymbol = Symbol()
 const mySymbol = Symbol(stringDescription)
 ```

+A symbol is just a piece of memory which you can store some data.Each symbol will point to a different memory location.Values returned by a Symbol() constructor are  unique and immutable.

+## Illustration

 Let us understand this through an example.
 First we created two symbols without description , then symbols with same description as `hello` both cases equality operator will return false.